-- 1. Jose R. Facundo (Independent Director, Chairman Board Audit Committee, Member -Board Corporate Governance Committee, Member- Board Risk and Reputation Management Committee), 74 years old, Filipino, has been an Independent Director of AboitizPower since 2008.
-He currently serves as member of the Board of Directors of Security Bank Corporation and Siemens, Inc. (Philippines).
-Mr. Facundo has an extensive career in banking.
-He served as a member of the Board of Directors and Executive Committee and as President of BPI Capital Corporation.
-He was also a member of the Board of Directors and Executive Committee of the Bank of the Philippine Islands (BPI).
-Prior to BPI's merger with CityTrust Banking Corp.
-(CityTrust), Mr. Facundo served as President and CEO of CityTrust and was a member of its Board and Executive committees.
-He was a Senior Managing Director of Ayala Corporation and formerly a Senior Officer of Citibank Manila.
-He also served as member of the Board of Directors of Temic Phil., Inc, and Chairman and member of the Board of Directors of the Philippine Clearing House.
-He was likewise a member of the Philippine Business for Social Progress, Junior Achievement of the Philippines and the Rotary Club.
-He holds a degree in AB Engineering and took post graduate studies in Statistics and Engineering. - 2.
-Romeo L. Bernardo (Independent Director, Member Board Audit Committee, Member-Board Corporate Governance Committee), 58 years old, Filipino, has been an Independent Director of AboitizPower since 2008.
-He is the Managing Director of Lazaro Bernardo Tiu and Associates (LBT), a boutique financial advisory firm based in Manila, and the local economist of GlobalSource Partners in the Philippines.
-He is also the Chairman of ALFM Family of Funds and Philippine Stock Index Fund.
-He is likewise a Director of several companies and organizations including Globe Telecom, BPI, RFM Corporation, Philippine Investment Management, Inc., Philippine Institute for Development Studies (PIDS), BPI-Philam Life Assurance Corporation (formerly known as Ayala Life Assurance, Inc.), National Reinsurance Corporation of the Philippines and Institute for Development and Econometric Analysis.
+Philippines.
+He does World Bank and Asian Development Bank-funded policy advisory work.
+He is Chairman of ALFM Family of Funds and Philippine Stock Index Fund.
+He is likewise Director of several companies and organizations including Globe Telecom, Inc., BPI, RFM Corporation, Philippine Investment Management, Inc., Philippine Institute for Development Studies, BPI-Philam Life Assurance Corporation (formerly known as Ayala Life Assurance, Inc.), National Reinsurance Corporation of the Philippines and Institute for Development and Econometric Analysis.
 He previously served as Undersecretary of Finance and as Alternate Executive Director of the Asian Development Bank.
-He was an Advisor of the World Bank and the IMF (Washington D.C.), and served as Deputy Chief of the Philippine Delegation to the GATT (WTO), Geneva.
-He was formerly President of the Philippine Economics Society; Chairman of the Federation of ASEAN Economic Societies and a Faculty Member (Finance) of the University of the Philippines.
-Mr. Bernardo holds a degree in Bachelor of Science in Business Economics from the University of the Philippines (magna cum laude) and a Masters degree in Development Economics at Williams College (top of the class) from Williams College in Williamstown, Massachusetts.
+He was an Advisor of the World Bank and the International Monetary Fund (Washington D.C.), and served as Deputy Chief of the Philippine Delegation to the GATT (WTO), Geneva.
+He was formerly President of the Philippine Economics Society; Chairman of the Federation of ASEAN Economic Societies and a faculty member (Finance) of the University of the Philippines.
+Mr. Bernardo holds a degree in Bachelor of Science in Business Economics from the University of the Philippines (magna cum laude) and a Masters degree in Development Economics (top of the class) from Williams College in Williamstown, Massachusetts.